A BRIEF HISTORY OF HAWAII

 In 1900 the population of Hawaii was only 154,000 but it rose rapidly.
 By 1950 the population of Hawaii had risen to almost 500,000.
 In the early 20th century the economy of Hawaii was dominated by pineapple and sugar plantations.
 Then on 7 December 1941 the Japanese attacked the US fleet at Pearl Harbor causing catastrophic damage.
 Hawaii was placed under martial law until the end of the Second World War.
 In 1949 longshoremen in Hawaii went on strike for 177 days.
 Then in 1954 the Democrats won a landslide election.
 Finally in 1959 Hawaii joined the union as the 50th state.

 From the late 1950s air travel made Hawaii a popular tourist destination.
 However the last sugar plantation closed in 1992.
-Today the population of Hawaii is 1,360,000.
+In 2017 the population of Hawaii was 1.4 million.

 A brief history of Alaska

 A brief history of Los Angeles

 A brief history of Portland, Oregon